aoloe/MarkdownPresenter/pipe_rmll.md

 But they are comfortable with phones, tablets...

 <!---
 But, at the same time, people are getting used to Apps that do only one task.
-On their phones, on their tablet
+Mostly with a clean, minimalistic interface.
+On their phones, on their tablet...

 -->